-29 North Hamilton Street Poughkeepsie, NY 12601 845-452-1110 x3124

-TRAC provides supervision and invaluable mentoring to Poughkeepsie youth.
-Young people come after school to participate in recreation, healthy living workshops, and enrichment activities.
-Youth can even learn to produce their own music and podcasts in our Community Music Studio Learning Room.
-Youth also receive academic assistance, exam preparation, and have the opportunity relax and socialize with friends in a safe and supportive environment.
+29 North Hamilton Street Poughkeepsie, NY 12601 845-452-1110 x3124 preparation, and have the opportunity relax and socialize with friends in a safe and supportive environment.
 The Center serves as a support system for local teens.
 Caring mentorship and a safe place for young people 11-18 to participate in sports and the arts, get help with homework, develop real world skills, and spend time with friends.